Is a B.Ed a Good Choice for a Career? | Benifits of B Ed

 Career Opportunities:

-Teaching students with disabilities, adapting lessons to meet their needs, and helping them develop essential skills.
+Special Education Teacher: Teaching students with disabilities, adapting lessons to meet their needs, and helping them develop essential skills.

 Behavioral Specialist: Working with students who have behavioral challenges, developing strategies to improve behavior and social skills.